All Delaware Humanities-funded projects must have:

 - Open access for the public

-- Publicity and evaluation plans where appropriate
+- Publicity and evaluation plans

 - Matching funds (waiver available for some Opportunity grants)

-The Delaware Humanities proposal review process awards grants on a competitive basis.
+The Delaware Humanities proposal review process makes grants on a competitive basis.
 See our Types of Grants for clarifying details.
 Applications are reviewed and ruled on at Delaware Humanities board meetings.
 Applicants are notified via auto-generated emails through Foundant, our online grant portal.
 Applications may be funded in whole or in part, with or without conditions, returned for revision and/or resubmission, or rejected.
 Delaware Humanities’ return of an application for revision and resubmission does not assure approval of the revised application.

 Common reasons for rejecting an application may include the following: Delaware Humanities’ limited